 - 1 zucchini large, quartered

-- 1 white onion large, cut into slices
+- 1 white onion large, halved and cut into 1/2" pieces

 - 1 clove garlic minced